alex-karev/godot-rgmap/README.md

 myTilemap.tile_set = tileset # Assign new TileSet to Tilemap
 ```

-RGMap 2 signals that can be helpful for drawing and generating map:
+RGMap has 2 signals that can be helpful for drawing and generating map:

 ```
 chunks_load_requested(PoolIntArray ids) # Returns ids of chunks that needs to be loaded